equivalent/equivalent.github.io/_posts/til/2022-04-28-how-to-use-bootstrap-5-in-rails-7.md

 back.
 Basecamp (& DHH) were quite clear about it that Sprockets will not disappear  anyday soon.

-* but `--css` (esbuild) is there to replace sprockets
+> but `--css` (esbuild) is there to replace sprockets

 No it's not, same way how webpacker didn't replace it

-* But what if CDN provider goes down, then my application JS will not work
+> But what if CDN provider goes down, then my application JS will not work

-Yes and rest of the internet as and billion of websites as well.
-If your project is a bank then yeah sure use your own CDN (honestly but maybe importmaps is not ideal for you in first place).
-But if your project is startup to sell T-shirts online then I'm pretty sure everyone will survive that 5 min downtime.
+Yes you and other billion websites as well.
+If your project is a bank then yeah sure use your own CDN or load from vendor.
+But if your project is startup to sell T-shirts  then I'm pretty sure everyone will survive that 5 min downtime.

 ### Sources